sagnik-sanyal/persistent_nav_v2/README.md

 ## 🎉 Version 6.0.0 Released! 🎉

-I'm excited to announce the release of **Version 6.0.0** of the Persistent Bottom Navigation Bar!
-This version comes packed with new features, improvements, and bug fixes to enhance your experience. 🚀
+**Version 6.0.0** includes new features like Animated Icons, further improvements, and bug fixes. 🚀

 ### New Features